amir20/dozzle/docs/guide/sql-engine.md

 ## Getting Started

 To get started with the SQL Engine, you will need to have a dataset that you can query.
 Only JSON logs can be queried using SQL.
-Dozzle leveages the power of WebAssembly to run SQL queries in the browser, which means that your data never leaves your machine.
+Dozzle leverages the power of WebAssembly to run SQL queries in the browser, which means that your data never leaves your machine.

-To start using the SQL Engine, make sure you have JSON logs and naviage to the drop down and choose `SQL Analytics`.
+To start using the SQL Engine, make sure you have JSON logs and navigate to the dropdown and choose `SQL Analytics`.
 There is also a keyboard shortcut `^+⇧+f` or `⌘+⇧+f` to quickly open the SQL Engine.

-## How does it work?
+## How Does It Work?

 The SQL Engine uses WebAssembly to run SQL queries in the browser with DuckDB.
 When the SQL Engine is first opened, DuckDB WASM is downloaded and initialized in the browser.
 This could take a while if you are on a slow connection.
 The SQL Engine then reads _only_ the JSON logs and creates a virtual table in DuckDB.
 This allows you to run SQL queries against your data in real-time.